Pancrelipase (By mouth)

 - Joint pain

-- Severe stomach pain, constipation, nausea, or vomiting
+- Severe stomach pain, bloating, constipation, diarrhea, nausea, or vomiting

 - Swelling in your feet or lower legs